RobColeman/SparkExamples/README.md

 # sparkExamples
-Some examles of ETL, statistics, and ML in spark
+Some random examles of ETL, statistics, and ML in spark